tysker/Datamatiker3Semester.io/react/react.md

 * It is easier to make mobile apps.
 * SPA can cache any data localy on your computer, so you application could even work offline.

-**The "recommended" React way of passing data into Components.
+**The "recommended" React way of passing data into Components.**
+The recommend way to pass data in React is from top til bottom.

+* **What is the Observer pattern?**

 <img src="../images/spa.png" width="400"/>